czi-ai/transcriptformer/README.md

 - `--pretrained-embedding PATH`: Path to pretrained embeddings for out-of-distribution species.
 - `--clip-counts INT`: Maximum count value (higher values will be clipped) (default: 30).
 - `--filter-to-vocabs`: Whether to filter genes to only those in the vocabulary (default: True).
+- `--use-iterable-dataset`: Use a streaming IterableDataset for low-memory processing; yields cells on-the-fly (default: False).
+- `--iterable-chunk-size INT`: Optional chunk size (number of cells) processed per step when using the iterable dataset.
 - `--use-raw {True,False,auto}`: Whether to use raw counts from `AnnData.raw.X` (True), `adata.X` (False), or auto-detect (auto/None) (default: None).
 - `--embedding-layer-index INT`: Index of the transformer layer to extract embeddings from (-1 for last layer, default: -1).
 Use with `transcriptformer` model type.
 - `--model-type {transcriptformer,esm2ce}`: Type of model to use (default: `transcriptformer`).
 Use `esm2ce` to extract raw ESM2-CE gene embeddings.